 Professor Niall McNamara of UKCEH emphasises the importance of this discovery: "Our findings show that trees are even more crucial for efforts to mitigate climate change and achieve global emissions targets than previously thought.
 This provides additional evidence for increased tree planting and reduced deforestation."

-The study involved Prof McNamara and Dr Dafydd Elias of UCKEH and 13 other researchers from the UK, Sweden, Panama, Brazil, USA, Spain and Germany.
+The study involved Prof McNamara and Dr Dafydd Elias of UKCEH and 13 other researchers from the UK, Sweden, Panama, Brazil, USA, Spain and Germany.
 They examined trees in upland tropical, temperate, and boreal forests, taking measurements in diverse regions, from the lush tropical forests of Amazon and Panama to the serene Wytham Woods near Oxford and the expansive boreal coniferous forests in Sweden.

 The research revealed that methane absorption is strongest in tropical forests, likely due to the warm, wet conditions that encourage microbial activity.